 Here is how you can participate in iiRDS developments:

-1. Register on our website, iirds.org, and subscribe to our newsletter to receive relevant updates on new releases, events, webinars, training, and more.
+- Register on our website, iirds.org, and subscribe to our newsletter to receive relevant updates on new releases, events, webinars, training sessions and more.

-2. Upon registration, you can access the iiRDS materials and get started.
+- Upon registration, you can access the iiRDS materials such as the current iiRDS version, the sample content, and the iiRDS Whitepaper to get started.